Make-School-Courses/FEW-2.9-Technical-Seminar/README.md

 ### Homework

-- Assignment 1
+- Assignment 1 - GraphQL Intro
 	- Watch the videos here: https://www.howtographql.com
 		- Introduction
 		- GraphQL is the better REST
 		- Core Concepts
 		- Big Picture (Architecture)
 	- Answer the questions in assignment 1 on GradeScope.
-- Assignment 2
+- Assignment 2 - GraphQL Types and Queries
 	- Complete the challenges in Class 2.
 Submit them on GradeScope.
 	- Watch https://www.howtographql.com videos up to the GraphQL Node Tutorial.
-- Assignment 3
+- Assignment 3 - GraphQL Mutations
 	 - Finish up as many of the challenges and stretch challenges as you can in class 3.
 Submit your project on Gradscope.
-- Assignment 4
+- Assignment 4 - GraphQL Hackernews Clone
+	-
+- Assignment 5 GraphQL + React

+Hackernews Tutorial Node + GraphQL
+- Stretch challenges (Amy)
+React Review (Amy lesson 7)
 -

 <!-- All projects should have a Gihub repo to document your work.
 You should commit each time your sit down to work.
 It's your goal to show a record of your progress throughg the commit history in each progress.